 When people think of allergies they tend to think about pollen or food related allergies.
 Rarely do people think of clothing as holding the potential for setting off allergic reactions.
 However, many people today suffer from textile related allergies.
-These allergic reactions are something that people should keep in mind when doing things like providing costumes for a play, taking advantage of t-shirt printing for school or sporting events, and even when they’re simply lending a dress to a friend.
+These allergic reactions are something that people should keep in mind when doing things like providing costumes for a play, taking advantage of t-shirt printing for school or sporting events, and even when they’re simply lending a dress to a friend (feel free to visit Wordans‘ website for more info)

 While some textile blends and fabric choices are pretty much safe across the board, others can cause serious skin irritant issues for certain people.
 Here are five of the biggest offenders of these types of reactions: